dadorner-msft/activationws/README.md

 ## Introduction

+Welcome to the ActivationWs GitHub repository!
 ActivationWs is a new alternative MAK key distribution and activation solution.
-It was designed for organizations who are facing challenges in the deployment and activation of an Extended Security MAK key.
+It includes an ASP.NET web service and a PowerShell script to deploy and activate the ESU MAK key.

-ActivationWs eliminates the pre-requisites that VAMT brings along and reduces obstacles you could face in the product key activation process.
+ActivationWs was designed for organizations who are facing challenges in the deployment and activation of an Extended Security MAK key.
+It eliminates the pre-requisites that VAMT brings along and reduces obstacles you could face in the product key activation process.
 ActivationWs provides you with a “pull-based” activation solution and can also be used to support you in offline-based scenarios, no calls to the Microsoft Licensing Activation Center are needed.

 [Back to ToC](#table-of-contents)